Derek Sutton

 Previous comments include:

-Kate has a broad-based public and regulatory law practice, with a particular emphasis on cases involving prisoners, child protection, broadcasting, art and gaming.
-She is regularly instructed by bodies such as the BBC, Ofcom, the General Medical Council, the Chartered Institute for Accountants in England and Wales and a number of Government Departments, as well as individual Claimants.
-In addition to her regular appearances in the Administrative and Appellate Courts, she appears before Coroners, the Parole Board, and a wide range of other Tribunals.
-She was junior counsel to the Bichard Inquiry into child protection procedures following Ian Huntley’s convictions for murder.
+Kate has a broad-based public and regulatory law practice, with a particular emphasis on cases involving safeguarding, fertility and embryology, environmental issues, broadcasting and art.
+She is regularly instructed by bodies such as the BBC, the North Sea Oil and Gas Authority and the Chartered Institute for Accountants in England and Wales as well as for Government Departments and individuals.

 “She is a brilliant advocate; really measured.”